DeepikaAa1003/UsedCarsValuePredictionML/README.md

 ![Figure1](images/Image1.png)

 ## Objective
-This application helps estimating UK used cars price based on:  make, model, year, transmission, mileage, fuel type, miles per gallon (mpg), and engine size
+This application helps estimating UK used cars price based on:  make, model, year, transmission, mileage, fuel type, miles per gallon (mpg), and engine size.
+The application can be accessed at: https://usedcarspredict.herokuapp.com/

 ## Data Source
 The data was downloded from Kaggle at: https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes?select=vw.csv.
 It contains 100,000 scraped used car listings, cleaned and split into car make.
 The lasy update was done in June, 2020.